michaelruocco/idv-context/README.md

 ## Todo

+*   Add common method config to otp method and policy for number of attempts and duration
 *   Add initial functionality for loading identity and checking lockout state when creating verification context
 *   Ensure attempts merged when identities merged
 *   Extract common dynamo adapter to its own separate library